Don't Go To Extremes: Revealing the Excessive Sensitivity and Calibration Limitations of LLMs in Implicit Hate Speech Detection: Results of Confidence Calibration

-In cases where the performance of the primary classification task is poor and the model's token logit is not generally too high (Mixtral-8x7b on the Latent Hatred and SBIC datasets), the logit-based method achieves the best calibration performance.
+\textbf{When does the logit-based method achieve the highest ECE?} In cases where the performance of the primary classification task is poor and the model's token logit is not generally too high (Mixtral-8x7b on the Latent Hatred and SBIC datasets), the logit-based method achieves the best calibration performance.

 That is because the conservative logit is already well-calibrated so the verbal-based method loses its advantage.
 As shown in Fig.~\ref{fig: ece-mixtral-implicit-3method}, unlike other models that output a high token logit, the logit of the Mixtral-8x7b model is predominantly concentrated between 0.5 and 0.6, closely resembling the mediocre accuracy and exhibiting good calibration ability.
 However, the consistency-based method still maintains excessive confidence, resulting in poor calibration.